Linuxfabrik/lfops/roles/at/README.md

 #### at__service_state

-Sets the state of the atd service.
+Changes the state of the atd service, analogous to `systemctl start/stop/restart/reload`.
 Possible options:

 * started
 * stopped